R3BRootGroup/R3BRoot/neuland/simulation/readme.md

 ## Detector
 `R3BNeuland` is the main class derived from `R3BDetector` for use in simulations.
-Note that it does not include the geometry itself, but takes `neuland_v3_` geometry files from `/geometry/`.
+Note that it does not include the geometry itself, but takes `neuland_XXdp.geo.root` geometry files (XX corresponds to the number of double planes) from `/geometry/`.
 Suitable geometry files require proper naming of the active volume and copy numbers.

 Output for each simulated event:
 - NeulandPoints (`R3BNeulandPoint`), each representing energy deposition and light yield of a track in a paddle.